 Therefore, it’s always advised to file a Toledo Ohio police accident report after an accident.
 The unbiased view of a reporting police officer also provides solid evidence to support a case for negligence after suffering an injury and damages in a car accident.

-Aaron Bensinger of Bensinger Law provides dedicated and aggressive representation for all clients in Ohio.
+Aaron Bensinger of Bensinger Legal Services provides dedicated and aggressive representation for all clients in Ohio.
 Aaron understands the trauma and devastation a car accident causes for those involved and works diligently to represent your interests.

-Bensinger Law never hesitates to fight insurance companies and bring your case to trial.
+Our Ohio auto accident law firm never hesitates to fight insurance companies and bring your case to trial.
 You should never attempt to litigate your own personal injury case after an accident.
 Let us go to work for you so you can focus on your recovery.
-Contact Bensinger Law today for a free case evaluation.